 Autumn has officially arrived to Mount Rainier National Park, and as the leaves start to turn color, park facilities begin the extended process of winterization to prepare for changing weather.
 Most park areas are still accessible by road, even as facilities begin to close for the season.
 Autumn is a wonderful time of the year to visit the park!

-The paving project at the upper and lower parking lots at Paradise will continue through the week of September 26-30
+The paving project at the upper and lower parking lots at Paradise will continue through the week of September 26-30, weather conditions permitting.

 Wilderness Information Centers located at Longmire and White River will both remain open from 7:30 am to 5:00 pm daily, through Monday, October 10.
 After this date, backcountry permits are issued through the Longmire Museum or Carbon River Ranger Station (call 360-569-6624 for hours).
 The Climbing Information Center at Paradise has closed for the season; climbers must register at the Jackson Visitor Center on Saturdays and Sundays, or self-register at the Paradise Ranger Station.

 Additional seasonal closures will be announced at a future date.
 Before making plans, check the current status of roads, facilities, campgrounds, and trails on the park website at www.nps.gov/mora.